 The graph below shows that upselling accounts for over 4% of sales, whereas cross-selling accounts for 0.2% of sales.

-That said, cross-selling was shown to be more effective when presented on the checkout page — in this case, data showed that cross-selling can drive sales by 3%.
+That said, cross-selling is more effective when presented on the checkout page.
+In this case, data showed that cross-selling drives sales by up to 3%.